 Antenna clearance area, ground plane stitching, and position of the BGM121 SiP module from the PCB edges impacts RF Performance.

 What About the External Antenna?

-According to statistics of Bluegiga modules in the design pipeline, for several different antenna packaging options, nearly 50 percent of IoT customers evaluate the performance and feasibility of external antenna (antennas integrated into the housing example via U.Fl connector).
-However, approximately only 10 percent of these evaluated designs deploy the external antenna, and 90 percent of the customers choose modules with a built-in chip antenna.
+According to Silicon Labs market data, when considering several different antenna packaging options, nearly 50 percent of IoT customers evaluate the performance and feasibility of external antenna (antennas integrated into the housing example via U.Fl connector).
+However, approximately 10 percent of these evaluated designs deploy the external antenna, and 90 percent of the customers choose modules with a built-in chip antenna.
 What is the reason behind this?
 Why would engineers not widely deploy external antennas on their designs?
-The answer to this question has two main dimensions.
-Firstly, the mechanics of external antenna at the design is not design friendly; they look ugly and they break easily if the IoT device is dropped.
-These antennas also significantly increase the BoM and assembly costs.
-Also, when comparing the efficiency of the well-built RF design with chip antenna vs. external antenna usage through a U.Fl antenna connector, there is not a benefit to using an external antenna.
+The answer has two main dimensions.
+First, the mechanics of an external antenna is not design friendly; they look ugly and break easily if the IoT device is dropped.
+These external antennas also significantly increase BOM and assembly costs.
+Also, when comparing the efficiency of a well-built RF design with a chip antenna versus an external antenna through a U.Fl antenna connector, there is nobenefit in using an external antenna.
 The benefit of the external antenna is obvious if the housing of the device is metallic, forming a faraday cage that makes it impossible for the RF signals to penetrate the device.
-Also, if the absolute best performance is required and assembly costs and mechanical designs allow for the usage of an external antenna.
+An external antenna is also justified if the absolute best performance is required and assembly costs and mechanical designs allow for its usage.